LostArtefacts/TRX/docs/tr1/README.md

 - fixed pushblocks being rotated when Lara grabs them, most noticeable if asymmetric textures have been used
 - fixed Lara becoming clamped if she picks up an item under a steeply sloped ceiling
 - fixed enemy hitpoints being doubled in demo mode as a result of NG+
+- fixed Lara not catching fire after reloading a save made when she was on fire

 #### Cheats
 - added a fly cheat